qxxxb/ctf/2020/osu-ctf-spring/reverse_engineering/validator/README.md

 }
 ```

-The token needed to a string representation of a natural number.
+The token needed to be a string representation of a natural number.
 This utilized
 the [`NaturalNumber`][NaturalNumber] classes from the OSU component library.

 The number representation of the token was given to `secretOp()` along with a